furas/python-examples/__other__/spiral with numbers/README.md

 ---

-## Info
+## Tests

-I add few examples more to testing code and put in `test.py`.
+I added few examples more to original testing code and put in `test.py`.

 It imports function(s) from `main.py`